web-auth/doc/symfony-bundle/credential-record-repository.md

 ## Registration Capability

 By default, the User Entity Repository is not able to register any user account.
-You can add this behaviour by implementing the interface `Webauthn\Bundle\Repository\CanRegisterUserEntity`.
+You can add this behavior by implementing the interface `Webauthn\Bundle\Repository\CanRegisterUserEntity`.

 ## Doctrine Repository